Search website by keyword

 Military Operations at YYJ

-DND 443 Maritime Helicopter Squadron is the west coast operational Sea King (soon to be Cyclone) Squadron located at YYJ.
+DND 443 Maritime Helicopter Squadron is the west coast operational Cyclone Squadron located at YYJ.
 It provides three helicopter air detachments in support of the Royal Canadian Navy Pacific Fleet based in Esquimalt.

 443 Squadron helicopters fly throughout the North Pacific, South Pacific and Indian oceans as well as other waters around the world.